anttiluode/AgainstTheGrain/README.md

 1. **the dynamics** — forward contracts error, backward amplifies it (`01`);
 2. **the predictor** — a forward-trained mirror is confidently wrong in reverse, worse than no mirror (`02`);
 3. **the gate** — the accelerometer that opens the backward channel is causal and asymmetric, so it opens on the wrong beats when the input is reversed (`03`).

+But the arrow is only baked in when the route is held as a **worn 1D sequence**.
+Hold the same place as a **grid coordinate manifold** — the entorhinal torus — and reversal becomes nearly free (`04`).
+The cost of going backward is not a fact about "backward"; it is a fact about which map you are in.

 ---